alexqguo/drinking-board-game-v3/apps/docs/notes.md

         - there is an execute and postActionExecute for actions
       - gamestate
         - (same structure as action)
+      - board
+        - schema, how it's meant to interact with the rest of the engine
+        - basically overwrites handlers
     - [section] validation
       - tbd. where and when validation occurs